golemfactory/erc20_payment_lib/docs/tests/multi-erc20-transfer.md

 ### Notes:
 - Running ERC20 transfer triggers approve contract event
-- No batching is used in this test.
+- Batching to multiple receivers is used in this test.
 - Multi payment contract is used.